 |JENS MEINERS |

 He has covered the automotive industry since 1996.
 A former law student, he began his career in journalism as editor of the buyer's guide Autosalon.
-He subsequently was Managing Editor of Automotive Business International and staff reporter for Automotive News Europe; in 2010, he was co-founder of the automotive news agency Spot Press Services.
+He subsequently was Managing Editor of Automotive Business International and staff reporter for Automotive News Europe; in 2010, he co-founded an automotive news agency.

 Meiners splits his time between Northern Bavaria and New York City.
-His growing collection of cars includes an Aston Martin Lagonda, the Reliant/Bertone FW11 prototype, and a Porsche 914/6 race car.
+His growing collection of cars includes an Aston Martin Lagonda, a Maserati 430, a Reliant/Bertone prototype, and a Porsche 914/6 GT.

 |MIKE RUTHERFORD |